Four steps to writing a book

 The fourth step, upon the completion of your final draft is to seek out either a literary agent to represent you to major publishing houses, or to be bold and seek a publisher on your own.
 Be forewarned that many of the bigger publishers don’t read work by authors who are not represented by an agent.
 Before sending any of your actual writing to an agent or publisher, you’ll compose a query letter describing their book and attempting to interest them in your manuscript.
 Most will not actually want to read any of your work unless this letter piques their interest.

 If you’re lucky enough to have your manuscript read by either an agent or publishing house, you still only have a slight chance of being accepted.
 Some agents might send it back with suggested changes or perhaps offering advice on a firm better suited to representing your type of work.
 Often, even works that are accepted require massive revisions and rewrites to meet the publisher’s criteria.
 If you think this sounds like hard work, then you are right.
 It is.
-Still, the dream of having your work published is enough to make taking all four steps worth the while.
+Still, the dream of having written your book and get your work published is enough to make taking all four steps worth the while.